PHP Loops: Concepts, Syntax, and Use Cases

 2. Off-by-One Errors

-These errors occur when you run a loop one more time than required or a few less times than were required.
-It happens due to incorrect use of comparison operators.
+These errors occur when you run a loop one more time than required or fewer times than required.
+It happens due to the incorrect use of comparison operators.

 3. Modifying Arrays Inside a foreach Loop